-In some ways, it's sad that technology and the current music business model have made it more difficult to sample like Premo or Common did back in the day, but it's those very same advancements that make sampling a pillar of the industry.
-At the same time, we find it frustrating that a song needs to get cleared, it's exciting to think about all the songwriters and artists who continue to live off music, and whose work continues to be passed down to different generations, all because of sampling.
+In some ways, it's sad that technology and the current music business model have made it more difficult to sample like Premo used to do regularly back in the day, but it's those very same advancements that make sampling a pillar of the industry.
+At the same time, though creatives and fans alike find it frustrating that a song needs to clear the clearance hurdle, it's exciting to think about all the songwriters and artists who continue to live off music, and whose work continues to be passed down to different generations, all because of sampling.

-For better or for worse, the business behind sampling has allowed hip-hop to rise to where it is today and I'm happy to see someone like Deborah, a true fan of the art, helping to find that balance.
+For better or for worse, the business behind sampling has allowed hip-hop to rise to where it is today, and I'm happy to see someone like Mannis-Gardner, a true fan of the art form, helping to find that balance.